 Neonyt Trade Fair, the world’s largest sustainable fashion exhibition, is changing its location to Hangar 4 of Berlin’s Tempelhof Airport, remaining independent.
 All exhibitors will be unified on one level, allowing for multiple connections and interfacing between collections, ingredient brands and other companies.
 As usual, there will be much to see and do, including FashionSustain talks, Thinkathon workshops, the Neonyt fashion show, influencer and blogger format Prepeek, showcases and networking events.
 A range of new exhibitors will be present, such as Blutsgeschwister, KnowledgeCotton Apparel, Kuyichi and Wolfskin Tech Lab.
 All participating brands have been vetted to ensure they conform to sustainability standards, thereby creating security and clarity for visitors.
 According to Neonyt director Thimo Schwenzfeier, “Success in implementing the Sustainable Development Goals depends on the actions and cooperation of all stakeholders.
 Neonyt and its exhibitors have been pursuing this approach.
 [It] puts us at the forefront of all sustainable fashion platforms.”

-January 1416, 2020
+January 14–16, 2020

 Berlin Tempelhof Airport, Hangar 4